awestover/thoughts/content/direct-sum-testing-grid.md

 In this note I summarize "Direct Sum Testing: The General Case", by Dinur and Golubev, in the **grid** setting, rather than the $k$-fold setting of [[direct-sum-testing-k-fold]]

 ## Direct Product Test
-> [!bug] Q1: How to analyze the Direct Product Test?
+> [!bug] Q1:
+> Is their an elementary (i.e., no fancy HDX tools allowed) analysis of their Direct Product Test?

 The direct product test works as follows:
 - Given $f: [n]^d\to \F_2^d$, we want to check whether $f$ is close to $x\mapsto (g_1(x_1),\ldots, g_d(x_d))$ for some $g_i$'s.